We partly purchase cocoa from farmers who belong to direct programmes, partly certified cocoa through carefully selected and audited suppliers.

 The principles of responsible cocoa

-The starting points for Fazer's responsible cocoa sourcing are the development of traceability and the three principles of the World Cocoa Foundation: People, Profit and the Planet.
+The starting points for Fazer's responsible cocoa sourcing are the development of traceability and the three principles: People, Profit and the Planet.

 - The criteria for the well-being of people include honouring the International Labour Standards.

 - Profit means, among other things, improving the farmers' incomes and developing the quality and yield of the cocoa crops.

 - Taking care of the planet refers, among other things, to educating farmers on the use of fertilizers and on the environmental impact of farming.

 Through the direct programmes, we can trace the cocoa we use at Fazer's chocolate factory in Vantaa all the way down to individual farms and farmers.
 This allows to know where the cocoa beans used in the cocoa products we purchase come from, and and provides us with a chance to support precisely those farmers from whom our cocoa comes.

 Real impact on farming communities through direct programmes